 I’m the Graphics Director at The Washington Post.
 I lead the graphics team, which includes infographics, news apps and digital story design.
 We work across every digital platform, with a special emphasis on mobile and social, and on the print product.

 I went to the University of North Carolina, where I studied multimedia and photojournalism and graduated with a degree in Journalism and Mass Communication.
-I was an intern at USA TODAY and worked for the Baltimore Sun for about a year and a half before joining the Post.
+I was an intern at USA TODAY and worked for The Baltimore Sun before joining the Post.

 I co-taught a course on communicating with design at Georgetown University’s School of Continuing Studies in the fall of 2013.

 From 2010-2012, I was a part of the faculty of the National Security Reporting Project at Northwestern University’s Medill School of Journalism, an investigative project that takes place in the fall.
 In 2010, the project we did won an OJA for best student multimedia project.

 I’m a native North Carolinian from a small town in western N.C. called Franklin, where some of my family still lives.
 I’m the youngest of seven girls.
 Yes, no brothers!
 I love to read.
 A lot.
 I’ve been running a book club since 2010 and I’m obsessed with Goodreads.
 I’m also a fan of cooking (especially brunch food), tennis, travel, photography and live music.

 I live in Washington, D.C. with my husband, Matt, and our daughter, Margot.

 Anything on this blog is my opinion, and in no way reflects the position of my employer, The Washington Post.
 All graphics are reproduced from The Washington Post, unless otherwise noted.